 Recast a Mortgage Example

-The best way to illustrate a recast is through an example.
+Any type of mortgage refinance can be confusing.
+The best way to illustrate how recasts work is through an example.

 Tommy Buys a Home